thatislg/thatislg/README.md

 - ## 👋 Hi, I’m @thatislg1720

-- 👀 I’m an Civil Engineering and a Bridge System Engineering.
+- 👀 I’m a Civil Engineering and a Bridge System Engineering.
 - 🌱 I can speak Vietnamese, English, Japanese, a little bit of Chinese and Russian

 - I am living in Japan.